Alaska records its warmest month ever; future records likely

 The effects were felt from the Arctic Ocean to the world’s largest temperate rainforest on Alaska’s Panhandle.

-Anchorage, the state's largest city, on July 4 for the first time hit 90 degrees at Ted Stevens Anchorage International Airport, 5 degrees higher than the city's previous recorded high of 85 degrees.
+Anchorage, the state’s largest city, on July 4 for the first time hit 90 degrees (32.22 Celsius) at Ted Stevens Anchorage International Airport, 5 degrees higher than the city’s previous recorded high of 85 degrees (29.44 Celsius).

 Sea ice off Alaska’s north and northwest shore and other Arctic regions retreated to the lowest level ever recorded for July, according to the National Snow and Ice Data Center at the University of Colorado.

-Arctic sea ice for July set a record low of 2.9 million square miles.
-That was a South Carolina-size loss of 30,900 square miles below the previous record low July in 2012.
+Arctic sea ice for July set a record low of 2.9 million square miles (7.6 million square kilometers).
+That was a South Carolina-size loss of 30,900 square miles (80,000 square kilometers) below the previous record low July in 2012.

 Sea ice is the main habitat for polar bears and a resting platform for female walruses and their young.
 Several thousand walruses came to shore July 30, the first time they’ve been spotted in such large numbers before August.